caitlinbou/supremeCommand/README.md

 ![supremeCommand](https://img.shields.io/github/languages/top/caitlinbou/supremeCommand)
 ## Description
-This project is a CLI using Node.js that takes input of employee information including one manager and as many engineers and interns as desired.
+This project is a CLI using Node.js that takes input of employee information.
+The input may be one manager and as many engineers and interns as desired.
 The information is then rendered into an html file for easy managerial access.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)